UbiquityRobotics/ubiquity_launches/README.md

 walk around with the robot as it moves.
 The more workable solution is to develop software on a stationary platform like a laptop or a desktop, and communicate with the robot via a wireless internet connection.
-A further complication, is Ubiquity Robotics is using a Raspberry Pi 2 processor with the ARM7 instruction set, whereas most laptops and desktops use the x86 instruction set.
+A further complication is that Ubiquity Robotics is using a Raspberry Pi 2 processor with the ARM7 instruction set, whereas most laptops and desktops use the x86 instruction set.
 We have to make sure that each machine gets the right instruction set.